JuliaDocs/Documenter.jl/docs/src/man/other-formats.md

     format = Documenter.LaTeX(platform="tectonic"),
     ...)

-# The path to `tectonic` is provided by the JLL
+# The path to `tectonic` is provided by the tectonic_jll package
-import tectonic_jll: tectonic
+using tectonic_jll: tectonic
 makedocs(
     format = Documenter.LaTeX(platform="tectonic", tectonic=tectonic()),
     ...)